Children drawing.

 • Polish Migration Forum (PFM).

-As a purpose-driven organisation, Plan International Poland Foundation wants its programmes to go beyond responding to the humanitarian crisis.
-It wants to promote diversity, equity, and disability inclusion, and support gender equality and young people’s engagement, regardless of gender, origin, nationality, beliefs, sexual orientation, disability, or economic status.
+As a purpose-driven organisation, we want our programmes to go beyond responding to the humanitarian crisis.
+We want to promote diversity, equity, and disability inclusion, and support gender equality and young people’s engagement, regardless of gender, origin, nationality, beliefs, sexual orientation, disability, or economic status.

 Ukraine appeal